input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.1.md

 }
 ```

 The returned identifier is hex encoding of the hash of the binary representation of `AtalaOperation` message.
-It is used to refer the credential in the revokation operation.
+It is used to refer the credential in the revocation operation.

 ### RevokeCredential